bi6o/linkcast/README.md

 # Linkcast

 Linkcast is a chrome extension which organises your links facilitates sharing.
 Few of the features are:
-- Mark a link as favourite
 - Post a link in a group and all users in that group get notified.
 - Create a public or private group
-- Like a particular post and also add comments
+- Like a particular post, mark favourite and also add comments
 - As an admin, you will have full control of users and thier permissions

 ## History